AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-18-Rootkits.md

 ## Why It Matters
 From an attacker's side, a rootkit turns temporary access into persistent invisible access.
 An attacker with a rootkit on a machine can maintain access for months or years, exfiltrate data continuously, and be extremely difficult to detect or remove.
 Nation-state threat actors commonly use kernel-level rootkits for long-term espionage.

+From a defender's side, detecting rootkits is notoriously hard because you can't trust the OS they're running on — they control what the OS reports.
+Offline scanning (booting from a clean external drive) is more reliable than online scans.
+Secure Boot and UEFI firmware verification help prevent bootkits.
+Behavioral monitoring and integrity checking tools like Tripwire can catch anomalies before a rootkit fully establishes itself.